KabakiAntony/jsFormValidation/README.md

 is you have to understand how to use them before moving on to things like bootstrap and the js frameworks for the frontend.

+And feel free to copy the code and don't worry about the colors it works change the colors to fit your taste.